HelloKevin07/HelloKevin07.github.io/_pages/about.md

 ---

 Hi, I am Kai Huang.
 I received my Ph.D. in Electrical and Computer Engineering from [University of Pittsburgh](https://www.pitt.edu/) and my B.E. from [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
-I have broad interests in Efficient AI and AI for Systems.
+I have broad interests in Efficient AI, AI for Systems, and Large Generative Models.

 Here is my [CV](http://hellokevin07.github.io/files/CV_KaiHuang.pdf).
-My research aims to **enable efficient inference and fine-tuning of AI models**, which can be particularly useful for applications on resource-constrained devices, e.g., STM32 boards, Raspberry Pi, and Nvidia Jetson.
+My PhD research aims to **enable efficient inference and fine-tuning of AI models**, which can be particularly useful for applications on resource-constrained devices, e.g., STM32 boards, Raspberry Pi, and Nvidia Jetson.
 My early study focused on **AI for wireless communication**, where I designed modular and lightweight AI models to enhance the performance of wireless communication systems (e.g., WiFi and backscatter).
 Later I started to work on **On-Device AI**, where I optimized the inference and training cost of AI models on weak embedded devices.
 I also have some research experience in **Trustworthy AI**.
 Overall my research involves not only traditional AI models (e.g., MLP, CNN, and LSTM), but also large generative models, such as large language models, diffusion models, and large multimodal models.

-Recently I made [Generative AI Tutorial and Roadmap](https://github.com/pittisl/Generative-AI-Tutorial), which is a detailed learning guide based on my own experience for generative AI research, including a curated list of state-of-the-art research articles, projects, open-sourced code repositories, and other related research resources.
+I made [Generative AI Tutorial and Roadmap](https://github.com/pittisl/Generative-AI-Tutorial), which is a detailed learning guide based on my own experience for generative AI research, including a curated list of state-of-the-art research articles, projects, open-sourced code repositories, and other related research resources.
 Check this out if you are interested.

 Latest News
 ====
-* [6/2024] Our paper "Perceptual-Centric Image
+* [8/2024] Our paper "Perceptual-Centric Image
-Super-Resolution using Heterogeneous Processors on Mobile Devices" got conditionally accepted to MobiCom 2024!
+Super-Resolution using Heterogeneous Processors on Mobile Devices" got accepted to MobiCom 2024!
 * [5/2024] Our tutorial for Generative AI Research is released!
 * [1/2024] Our paper "Towards Green AI in Fine-tuning Large Language Models via Adaptive Backpropagation" got accepted to ICLR 2024!